 Students are encouraged to participate in some of the many clubs and organizations available at Madison.
-Example clubs and activities are as follows: Computer Club, Chess Club, Drama Club, Newspaper, Science Fair, Speech Team, Student Council, Scrapbooking, STEM Club, and Yearbook.
+Example clubs and activities include: Computer Club, Chess Club, Drama Club, Newspaper, Speech Team, Student Council, Scrapbooking, STEM Club, and Yearbook.

 STUDENT COUNCIL

 Student Council is a representative group of students, whose main responsibilities include developing school spirit, participating in project that benefit the local community, and creating opportunities for the students and staff to improve our school.
 It is an excellent opportunity to serve your school and develop leadership qualities.